izaakm/fundamentals-hpc/docs/command-line.md

 1. Login to the cluster and print the working directory.
 2. List the contents of the current directory.
-    - Also show hidden files.
+    - Also show hidden files. <!-- REMOVE -->
     - Who is the owner of the files?
 3. Change your working directory to your scratch directory:
     - Use the full path.